jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 </docs>
 ```

-You can then link to that `XML` with `XPath`:
+Then, you can link to it with `XPath`:

 ```cs
 /// <include file='docs.xml' path='docs/member[@name="Shout"]/*' />
 public string Shout(string input) => input.ToUpper() + "!";
 ```

 It works, but requires knowing `XPath`, and the links are verbose.
 When something gets renamed, docs silently vanish with no compiler warning or anything.
 There's no keyboard shortcut to navigate to the doc, and the `XML` editor won't catch malformed doc syntax the way the `C#` compiler will.
-Though the `XML` approach leaves the docs-only members out of the compiled assembly, centralizing docs in __code__ is a strong alternative,
+Though the `XML` approach leaves the docs-only members out of the compiled assembly, centralizing docs in __code__ seems a stronger alternative.

 Unobtrusive Doc-Only Members
 ----------------------------

-Though these choices are mostly cosmetic, they do help keep the docs references low-key and prevent clashing with the main code.
+Though the choices below are mostly cosmetic, they do help keep the docs low-key and prevent clashes with the main code.

 ### Docs Namespace